data-provider/website/versioned_docs/version-3.0.0/basics-queries.md

 ## Turning "uncompletedTodos" into a queryable selector

 In the previous page, we created a selector called `uncompletedTodos`, but, what if you want to show also completed todos separately?
 Should you create a new selector for each different filter?
 Well, you could, but it is not the better approach.
-In this cases, the better approach can be to use the `query` method, as the function used to filter the results is the same for both cases, only changing the value of the `completed` property.
+In this cases, the better approach can be to use the `query` method, as the function used to filter the results is the same for both cases, but changing the value of the `completed` property.

 When we use the `query` method of a selector, we must provide an object as first argument.
 The value of the object will be received in the `selector` dependencies as first argument.
 Read the [Selector API page](api-selector.md) for further info.